-Do not park the ATV at all on hills that are so steep you could not walk up them easily.
+Never park the ATV on hills that are too steep to walk up easily.

-- 1. Bring the ATV to a stop by applying the brakes in the forward position. - 2.
+- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the rear brake lever and pedal applied, apply the parking brake, and then slowly release the brake pedal.
+With the rear brake lever applied, apply the parking brake, and then slowly release the brake pedal. - 4.
+Turn the fuel cock to "OFF".